Sometimes we want to draw, but nothing comes to mind. It happens, and it has happened to me in the past.

 But a palm tree can’t be all alone, can it?
 So why not add an island to it, surrounded by the sea?
 While you’re at it, add more palm trees to give the first one some company!

-Again I do recommend that you look up some palm trees or drawings of them.
+Again I recommend you look up some palm trees or simple drawings of them.

 There are many different ways to draw this tree and getting some inspiration is always a great help!